Gusaroo/tuna/index.md

 # Releases

 We're working towards 1.0 and currently on 0.2.
-0.3 has no set release date.
+The next update has no set release date.

-Big changes planned for 0.3

--Control center (Similar to what is found on iOS)

--A settings app

 ![tuna](img/TS2.png)